Zexyp/YapTeX/README.md

 yaptex <input-file>
 ```

-For more info use help flag.
+For more info use help flag:
 ```sh
 yaptex -h
 ```